New Day Films hosts virtual events throughout the year. Sign up here to learn about our upcoming events.

 Short synopsis: The story of enforcement along the US/ Mexico border and how it functions.
 Through intimate portraits, raw footage and artful animation, Undeterred shows how life in one small town has changed and how local residents have organized to resist.

-NOVEMBER 4th "MEET THE FILMMAKERS" Showcase #2 features:
+NOVEMBER 4th "MEET THE FILMMAKERS" Showcase #2 featured:

 WITH A STROKE OF THE CHAVETA -- directed by Pam Sporn